-If you search ‘how to increase my chances of getting pregnant’, Dr. Google leads you down a rabbit hole of contradicting and confusing information.
-This can result in additional anxiety for couples who are already stressed about trying to make a baby.
+If you search ‘how to get pregnant faster’, Dr. Google leads you down a rabbit hole of contradicting and confusing information.
+This can result in additional anxiety for anyone who is already stressed about trying to make a baby.
 As a Naturopathic Doctor, I am constantly sifting through the latest research in order to provide my patients with the best possible care.
-Here are the top five facts medical doctors often don’t their patients, but I believe are key to making healthy babies.
+Here are the top five facts medical doctors often don’t tell their patients, but I believe are key to making healthy babies.

 You are what you eat and so is your baby.
-For couples trying to conceive, there is overwhelming evidence that following a Mediterranean Diet can improve your chances of fertility.1 This diet is rich in healthy fats, vegetables, fibre, and protein from plants and fish.
+For anyone trying to conceive, there is overwhelming evidence that following a Mediterranean Diet can improve your chances of fertility.1 This diet is rich in healthy fats, vegetables, fibre, and protein from plants and fish.
 It minimizes processed foods, refined carbohydrates and sugars and animal protein.
-Couples who adhere to this pattern of eating increase their chances of getting pregnant.1 The Mediterranean Diet also boosts both the quality and quantity of sperm.1
+In one study, couples who adhered to this pattern of eating significantly increased their chances of getting pregnant.1 The Mediterranean Diet also boosts both the quality and quantity of sperm.1 The Mediterranean Diet serves as the foundation when discussing nutrition with all my patients.
+However, custom meal plans based on your dietary preferences and unique needs are individualized to each patient.

-A typical meal plan for my patients would look like the following:
+A typical meal plan would include the following

-Breakfast- Two organic eggs and spinach scrambled in coconut oil, top with avocado
+Breakfast- Two organic eggs and spinach scrambled in coconut oil, topped with avocado and organic berries on the side

-Lunch- Chickpea and lentil salad topped with walnuts and blueberries
+Lunch- Chickpea and lentil salad topped with walnuts and blueberries, olive oil dressing

 Snack- Celery sticks dipped in nut butter

-Dinner- Wild Salmon with oven roasted sweet potatoes and vegetables
+Dinner- Wild Salmon with oven roasted sweet potatoes and steamed vegetables

 Treat- Dark chocolate (minimum 70% cocoa solids)